 - Increases the lifespan of your floors

 So, all of this information brings us back to the question: should you sweep or vacuum your floors?
-Well, the answer really depends on the mess you are dealing with, as well as your own preferences and what you want to accomplish.
-For hardwood floors, a combination of vacuum and sweeping is ideal, but you also need to be careful with the vacuum cleaner you decide to use; in this case, the canister vacuum is best.
+Well, the answer really depends on the mess you’re dealing with, as well as your own preferences and how clean you prefer your environment to be.
+For hardwood floors, a combination of vacuuming and sweeping is ideal, but you also need to be careful with the vacuum cleaner you decide to use.
+If you want to protect your hardwood floors, a canister vacuum is your best bet.